EOCOnline/ArcTree/README.md

 ## Display Formatting

 Although not trivial, folks that know basic CSS can alter the symbols and colors used to display open, closed & artificial nodes.
-The CSS file contains some documentation as to what CSS affects various parts of the ArcTree.
+The `arctree.css` file contains some documentation as to what CSS affects various parts of the ArcTree.
+Some obvious color choices are at the very top of the `arctree.css` file.

-## Installation & Running

-After browsing to https://github.com/EOCOnline/ArcTree, you can use your git skills to clone the project locally or select the green `<> Code` button and download a zip file of the project to your computer.
-Unzip the file & then just open the ArcTree.html in your favorite browser.
-You should see a screen like that above.
-Select the `Browse` button to select a JSON file to display.
-(See the Samples section below for files known to work.)

 ## Sample JSON Files